 The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Trinity College dates back to 1592 and it is worth taking some time to explore the campus and admire the beautiful architecture of the buildings there.

-Then make your way to Trinity’s library where you will be greeted with some serious Harry Potter vibes.
+Then make your way to Trinity’s library, where you will be greeted with some serious Harry Potter vibes.
 Aptly named the Long Room, it is renowned for its cathedral-like high ceilings and a barrel-vaulted roof.
-The Long Room is a treasure trove of very important literary works including the famous Book of Kells, a religious manuscript that dates back to 800AD.
+The Long Room is a treasure trove of very important literary works, including the famous Book of Kells, a religious manuscript that dates back to 800AD.

+The long room in trinity college dublin library a must see on a 2 days Dublin itinerary